-Network for Teaching Entrepreneurship (NFTE) is a national non-profit that supports students in underserved communities by helping them build entrepreneurship and career skills.
+Network for Teaching Entrepreneurship (NFTE) is a global non-profit that supports students in underserved communities by helping them build entrepreneurship and career skills.
 We train teachers and service providers to utilize our award-winning curriculum that sets students up for post-secondary success.
 The NFTE Capital Region, which includes Delaware, Maryland, Virginia, and Washington, D.C., has served over 35,000 students since its inception in 2004.

 Message from our Executive Director

 As a DMV native who has worked with hundreds of students across the region, Meg is passionate about ensuring local youth have the skills and opportunities they need to become thriving adults.
 By spreading NFTE programs in schools and community-based organizations, NFTE builds a diverse pipeline of business leaders who will shape the future of the region.
 Meg welcomes the opportunity to talk about how to bring NFTE to your students and how you can support programs in the Capital Region.